azat-io/you-dont-know-js-ru/async & performance/ch3.md

 p.then( baz, oopsBaz );
 ```

-**Note:** If you've seen Promise-based coding before, you might be tempted to believe that the last two lines of that code could be written as `p.then( .. ).then( .. )`, using chaining, rather than `p.then(..); p.then(..)`.
+**Примечание** If you've seen Promise-based coding before, you might be tempted to believe that the last two lines of that code could be written as `p.then( .. ).then( .. )`, using chaining, rather than `p.then(..); p.then(..)`.
 That would have an entirely different behavior, so be careful!
 The difference might not be clear right now, but it's actually a different async pattern than we've seen thus far: splitting/forking.
 Don't worry!
 We'll come back to this point later in this chapter.

 Instead of passing the `p` promise to `bar(..)` and `baz(..)`, we use the promise to control when `bar(..)` and `baz(..)` will get executed, if ever.
 The primary difference is in the error handling.